 The key conceptual tool is the morphological phase space, the multi-billion dimensional space of all possible sophont forms.
 Each point represents a particular body-state and mind-state.
 Nearby points are similar states, and distant points are very different.
 For example, a nearbaseline human is almost next to to a pure baseline human in phase space, a provolved primate is slightly further away, and a vec is much further still.

 Morphodynamics, then, studies the equations governing how individuals and societies traverse morphological phase space over their lifetimes.
 In this view, clades are clusters of sophonts in phase space.
 Individual with unique forms are isolated points.

 Scholars identify three types of friction which impede motion through phase space; if this morphodynamic friction is high, then individuals are less likely to alter their physical or mental characteristics.
 Technological friction is almost negligible in the Current Era, but is the primary limited factor in lotech societies.
-Cultural friction is much more variable; among the Sephirotics, the TRHN and Keter have the lowest cultural friction, while the Utopia Sphere and the Terran Federation have the highest.
+Cultural friction is much more variable; among the Sephirotics, the TRHN and Keter have the lowest cultural friction, while the Utopia Sphere and the Terragen Federation have the highest.
 Finally, toposophic friction is a measure of resistance against movement between toposophic levels, but appears to be moderately high in most modosophont cultures, mostly because of the risks involved.

 Ladian NcDance in an (approximately) humanoid form

 Individual sophonts are categorised according to whether they change form readily or otherwise.
 Menomorphs tend to remain in the clade they were created in.
 Rheomorphs change often, either switching between clades or pursuing their own, unique paths.
 (Ladian NcDance is an archetypal rheomorph).
 Of course, these categories are not absolute, and their usage in the literature is not always consistent.